keithalewis/math/um0.md

 through but some bounced back.
 Atoms must have a tiny nucleus of positive particles and a cloud of negatively charged electrons somehow floating around without pudding.
 If an electron is orbiting a
-proton in a hydrogen atom then the classical model would require it to be emitting radiation (bremsstrahlung).
+proton in a hydrogen atom then the classical model would require it to be continuously emit radiation (bremsstrahlung).
-Niels Bohr leveraged Plank's observation to come up with a model for explaining the spectral lines emitted by hydrogen atoms Balmer observed in 1885.
-Electrons are "waves" that can only orbit in integral multiples of their wavelenght.
+Niels Bohr leveraged Plank's observation to come up with a model for explaining the discrete spectral lines emitted by hydrogen atoms Balmer observed in 1885.
+Electrons are "waves" that can only orbit in integral multiples of their wavelength.

 Werner Heisenberg added the time dimension for electrons in Bohr orbits.
 An electron can jump from level $i$ to $j$, represented by $e_{ij}$.
 Consecutive jumps can only occur at compatible levels, $e_{ij}e_{kl} = 1$ when $j = k$ and is $0$ when $j\not=k$.
 His colaborators Max Born and Pascual Jordan pointed out this was equivalent to matrix muliplication.
+A consequence of Heisenberg's theory is that it is not possible to simultaneously measure both position and momemtum to arbitray precision.
 There is an analog of the Heisenberg uncertainty principle in finance.
 A market order is executed immediately, but there is slippage involed with its price.
-A limit order guarantees the price, but it is uncertain when it will get executed.
+A limit order guarantees the price, but it is uncertain when, or if, it will get executed.

-The intended customers of mathematical finance are businesses writing checks for tools they find useful.
-This has become obscured by the plethora of literature produced for academic purposes.
-Businesses find little value in pure mathematics, it must be turned into software producing numbers relevant to their operation.

-This short note is an attempt to provide a rigorous mathematical foundation for reasoning about problems pertinent to businesses.
+## Limitations

-The classical theory of mathematical finance does not account for trading realities.
+The classical theory of mathematical finance does not account for many trading realities.
 Every transaction has a buyer and a seller.
 The seller offers possible exchanges and the buyer decides which to take.
 Issuers make securities available for trading.
-Exchanges provide instruments to facilitate this.
+Exchanges and brokers facilitate trading.

 We consider the fundamental problem of how to devise a trading strategy that replicates derivative payoffs.